Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Successful Resume for Your First Job
+How to Write a Resume for your first job

-Here’s an example how to write a resume for a prospective job-seeker who is just starting out:
+Here’s an example of how to write a resume for a first-time job seeker:

 Name: John Doe

-Contact Information: Contact number or email address LinkedIn profile
+Contact Information: Contact number Email address, phone number, LinkedIn profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021.
+- BA in Business Administration, XYZ University, Graduated May 2021

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis and Consumer Behavior

 Experience: